Capitains/tutorial-nemo/2-playing-with-js-css-xslt.md

 The CSS and JS files are automatically added to every pages.
 However, for the static, is is possible to call them from your JS or CSS files using the result of the *Flask* function `url_for(".secondary_assets", filetype="js", asset="empty.js")` where filetype can either be `js`, `css` or `static`.
 This will result in URIs such as `/assets/nemo.secondary/css/theme.css`,  `/assets/nemo.secondary/js/empty.js` and  `/assets/nemo.secondary/static/logo.jpg`.

-**Version 1.0.1:** Note that the folder path is not taken into account : path are limited to the file name. *[See the issue for this](https://github.com/Capitains/flask-capitains-nemo/issues/110)*
+**Version 1.0.1:** Note that the folder path is not taken into account : path is limited to the file name. *[See the issue for this](https://github.com/Capitains/flask-capitains-nemo/issues/110)*

 #### Step 2 - app.py